Piracy: United States laws

 In the United States, criminal prosecution of piracy is authorized in the U.S. Constitution, Art.
 I Sec.
 8 cl.
 10:

 To define and punish Piracies and Felonies committed on the high Seas, and Offences against the Law of Nations;

-The founding fathers were at loggerheads over piracy. and the Marshall Court (1801-1835) dealt with many cases of piracy.
+The Founding Fathers were at loggerheads over piracy. and the Marshall Court (1801-1835) dealt with many cases of piracy.
 In 1820 the penalty for piracy was death.
-By 1909 the penalty was life imprisonment.
+By 1909, the penalty was life imprisonment.
 Title now states:

 Whoever, on the high seas, commits the crime of piracy as defined by the law of nations, and is afterwards brought into or found in the United States, shall be imprisoned for life.

 Citing the United States Supreme Court decision in the 1820 case of United States v.
 Smith (1820), a U.S. District Court ruled in 2010 in the case of United States v.
 Said that the definition of piracy under section 1651 is confined to "robbery at sea".
 The piracy charges (but not other serious federal charges) against the defendants in the Said case were dismissed by the Court.

 The U.S. District Court for the E.D.Va. has since been overturned: "On May 23, 2012, the United States Court of Appeals for the Fourth Circuit issued an opinion vacating the Court's dismissal of the piracy count.
 United States v.
 Said, 680 F.3d 374 (4th Cir.2012).
 See also United States v.
 Dire, 680 F.3d 446, 465 (4th Cir.2012) (upholding an instruction to the jury that the crime of piracy includes 'any of the three following actions: (A) any illegal acts of violence or detention or any act of depredation committed for private ends on the high seas or a place outside the jurisdiction of any state by the crew or the passengers of a private ship and directed against another ship or against persons or property on board such ship; or (B) any act of voluntary participation in the operation of a ship with knowledge of facts making it a pirate ship; or (C) any act of inciting or of intentionally facilitating an act described in (A) or (B) above").
 The case was remanded to E.D.
 Va., see US v.
 Said, 3 F. Supp.
 3d 515 – Dist.
 Court, ED Virginia (2014).

 International law

 Effects on international boundaries

-During the 18th century, the British and the Dutch controlled opposite sides of the Straits of Malacca.
-The British and the Dutch drew a line separating the Straits into two halves.
+During the 18th century, the British and the Dutch controlled opposite sides of the Strait of Malacca.
+The British and the Dutch drew a line separating the Strait into two halves.
 The agreement was that each party would be responsible for combating piracy in their respective half.
-Eventually this line became the border between Malaysia and Indonesia in the Straits.
+Eventually, this line became the border between Malaysia and Indonesia in the Straits.